 Wedding Photography Tips

 As the wedding photographer, you get to be the one to document the day as it all comes together.
 It’s your job to help encapsulate all the tiny little nuances that many, your bride included, may overlook.
+Here at ShootDotEdit, we provide online photo editing services for wedding photographers.
+We also connect with industry leaders who can help you achieve your goals for both your business and photography.
 In this blog post, Mike Duval of LensProToGo will cover the basic wedding details you should be looking for and how to capture them.